djordje200179/ExtendedLibrary/misc/README.md

 ## Functions
 This package provides a set of common function and function types.
-Some of them were created just for my own needs, but most of them are needed for "every day" programming (predicates, comparators, etc).
+Some of them were created just for my own needs, but most of them are needed for "every day" programming (predicates, comparators, etc.).

 ## Pair
 Simple generic type that holds two values of any type.

+## Math
+Currently, contains only number type constraints.